tam4x/Depression_Level_Classifier/README.md

 ## Project Structure

 - All problems are solved inside their respective folder
-- The first problem is split between the EDA and the preprocessing-analysis in the .py files feature_extraction.py Data_Preprocessing_and_features.py helpers.py Data_processing.ipynb and the model training in the folders named after each member of our group.
-Inside these folders there are the machines, as well as folders with some (visual) results.
+- The first problem is split between the EDA and the preprocessing-analysis in the .py files feature_extraction.py Data_Preprocessing_and_features.py helpers.py Data_processing.ipynb.
+- The model training can be found in the folders named after each member of our group.
+Inside these folders there are the machines, as well as folders with some (visual) results or tables.

         - Pier (Threshold 15 and 3)
             - FNN